murthy1811/Milestone-Project-3-AirBubble/README.md

 The testing data for this project can be found in a separate file called [here](https://github.com/murthy1811/Milestone-Project-3-AirBubble/blob/master/TESTING.md).

 ### Issues and Solutions
-* travel story cards on small screens overlapped due to no media queries intially.
+* Travel story cards on small screens overlapped due to no media queries intially.
 CSS is fixed later
 * No defensive deletion confirmation added for admin user due to lack of time, but also intended admin user uses due diligence before deleting
 * While Code validations, found defensive deletion missing for session user in read more page.
 Fixed later by adding modal
 * Form input for origin_country is not taking spaces intially but later fixed by adjusting pattern attribute
 * While python code is checked for PEP8 requirements, indentation went wrong and edit-story page did not functioned.
 Indentation fixed later.
 * Edit story page cancel button takes you to home page instead of profile page.
 Fixed by adjusting the jinja code url.
-* Logged user can delete their comments and feature is not added due to time constraint.
+* Logged user cannot delete their comments and feature is not added due to time constraint.
 Only Admin can delete the comments

 ## Deployment